UserDna95/Bank-Teller-System/README.md

 ## Acknowledgements

-This project was built as a foundational exercise for an introductory Python programming course in object-oriented programming, input validation, and system design.
-It reflects a student's approach to modeling real-world banking operations in Python, with a lot of room for future enhancements.
+This project was developed as a foundational exercise for an introductory Python programming course, focusing on object-oriented programming, input validation, and system design.
+It reflects a student's approach to modeling real-world banking operations in Python, with substantial room for future enhancements.